MPIK-COMMS/mugs/README.md

 ## License

-Copyright (c) 2013, 2017 Max Planck Institute for Biological Cybernetics All rights reserved.
+Copyright (c) 2013, 2017 Max Planck Institute for Biological Cybernetics <br>
+All rights reserved.

 MUGS is free software: you can redistribute it and/or modify